meilisearch/documentation/guides/advanced_guides/keys.md

 With this master key: a private key and a public key will be generated.
 They can be retrieved using the [keys route](/references/keys.md).

-On each API call the key must be added in [the header](/references/#authentication).
+On each API call, the key must be added in [the header](/references/#authentication).
 Depending on the provided key you will have different permissions ([see above](/guides/advanced_guides/keys.md)).

 #### No master Key
-If no master key is given, all routes in MeiliSearch can be accessed without key.
+If no master key is given, all routes in MeiliSearch can be accessed without a key.

 ### Reset keys

-Since the private and public key are generated based on your master key, to reset the keys you must change the master key.
+Since the private and public key are generated based on your master key, to reset the keys, you must change the master key.
 This means that you will have to relaunch the MeiliSearch instance with a new master key.

 **All key will be changed**.
 This means that a single key can not be revoked.

-Nothing will be lost on relaunch, only the keys will be different.
+Nothing will be lost on instance relaunch, only the keys will be different.